Page Content

 Academic and Clinical Coordinator, Eau Claire Campus

 Mary Wright is an Academic and Clinical Coordinator for the MCSHS Echocardiography Program.
 She has been a cardiac sonographer since 2002 and joined the Echocardiography Program Faculty in 2023.
-She graduated from the University of Wisconsin-Eau Claire with a B.S. in Chemistry with a Business Emphasis.
+She graduated from the University of Wisconsin-Eau Claire with a Bachelor of Science in Chemistry with a Business Emphasis.
 She graduated from Argosy University -Twin Cities with an Associate degree in Diagnostic Medical Sonography in 2002.
 Mrs. Wright is a registered diagnostic cardiac sonographer (RDCS) through the American Registry of Diagnostic Medical Sonography (ARDMS) and is also credentialed in Vascular, Abdomen, and Ob/Gyn through the ARDMS.
 She is also a member of the American Society of Echocardiography.

 Hours